 Missing 11-year-old girl last seen in North End: Winnipeg police

-The Winnipeg Police Service is asking the public for help in finding a missing 11-year-old girl.
+Winnipeg police are asking for help to find a missing 11-year-old girl last seen in the North End.

-Police said Aaliyah Morrisseau was last seen on Wednesday, Aug.
-25, in Winnipeg's North End area.
+Police said Taleisha Owen was last seen in the city's North End on August 27 wearing a yellow striped shirt and black shorts.

-Morrisseau is described as five-foot-three with a slim build and black medium-length hair.
+She is described as five-foot-one with a medium build, light brown hair and brown eyes.

-Police said she was last seen wearing a black hoodie, camo sweat pants, and pink runners.

-Officers are concerned for Morrisseau's well-being and ask anyone with information on her whereabouts to contact the Missing Persons Unit at 204-986-6250.

 -